 Many companies sell so-called whitening toothpaste, often at a higher price than standard products: Don’t waste your money on them.
 The chemicals needed to whiten teeth effectively must remain in contact with the tooth for an extended period of time.
 Since most people brush and rinse their teeth in a matter of minutes, any whitening ingredient in the toothpaste simply won’t get the chance to start working.

-Do Lemons and Strawberries Help Make Teeth Whiter?
+3) Lemons and Strawberries Help Make Teeth Whiter

 Some people use crushed strawberries or lemon juice to whiten their teeth.
-The problem with this method is that it may seem effective at first, but over time the acid in these fruits will eat away at your enamel.
+The problem with this method is that it may seem effective at first, but over time the acid in these fruits will eat away at your enamel, according to dental experts.
 This damages the teeth and can result in your needing additional dental treatment later.

-Are Hydrogen Peroxide or Baking Soda Safe DIY Teeth Whitening Solutions?
+4) Hydrogen Peroxide and Baking Soda are Safe DIY Teeth Whitening Solutions

-Neither hydrogen peroxide nor baking soda make good whitening treatments.
+Hydrogen peroxide and baking soda are not ideal whitening treatments.
 Baking soda can disturb the balance of good to bad bacteria in your mouth, possibly triggering oral health problems.
 Hydrogen peroxide can create free radicals, causing tissue damage.

 Real Facts About Whitening Teeth

-Now it’s time to look at some real facts about tooth whitening.
+Now it’s time to look at some real facts about whitening treatments for teeth.
 Some of these may also come as a surprise:

 UV Light Isn’t Necessary for Teeth Whitening